MicrosoftDocs/dynamics-365-ai/ai-docs/sales/business-qa.md

 ---
-title: "Use natural language Q&A to get insights into your sales and call data in Dynamics 365 AI for Sales | MicrosoftDocs"
+title: "Use natural language Q&A to get insights into your sales and call data in Dynamics 365 Sales Insights | MicrosoftDocs"
-description: "Use natural language Q&A to get insights into your sales and call data in Dynamics 365 AI for Sales"
+description: "Use natural language Q&A to get insights into your sales and call data in Dynamics 365 Sales Insights"
 keywords: ""
 ms.date: 08/01/2019
 ms.service: crm-online
 ms.custom:
 ms.topic: article
-applies_to:
-  - "Dynamics 365 (online)"
-  - "Dynamics 365 Version 9.x"
 ms.assetid: 2fb98f4f-7e15-4eb3-918d-cc76067ca74f
 author: udaykirang
 ms.author: udag